robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 # libffmpeg_portmonitor
 ## Description

-The portmonitor allows you to transmit compressed videos from a source to a destination, so as to occupy less bandwidth and also be able to manipulate the output video. <br>
+This port monitor allows you to compress a video stream while transmitting it from a source YARP port to a destination YARP port. <br>
-The portmonitor relies on the open source library of ffmpeg to be able to encode and decode video streams.
+The port monitor relies on the open source library Ffmpeg to encode and decode video streams.
 <br>
-In addition to the codecs, various other parameters can be chosen from the command line (see [Parameters](#Parameters)), if not specified, default values ​​are set.
+You can choose the desired codec usign the command line, along with numerous other possible parameters (see [Parameters](#Parameters)).
+If the "codec" parameter is not set, it will be set to a default value.

 ## Installation

-To install/activate the portmonitor you need to enter the /pathtoyarp/yarp/build folder (if the "build" folder does not exist, create it) and run the following command:
+To install/activate the port monitor you need to enter the <yarp_root>/build folder (if the "build" folder does not exist, create it) and run the following command:
 ```
 cmake .. -DENABLE_yarpcar_libffmpeg=on
 ```
-Once the command is run, make sure there is an "x" in the brackets on the libffmpeg_portmonitor line, as you can see below
+Once the command is run, make sure there is an "x" in the brackets on the libffmpeg_portmonitor line in the CMake configuration (command ccmake ..), as you can see below:
 ```
 --  [x]   Plugin: yarpcar_libffmpeg (ENABLE_yarpcar_libffmpeg)
 ```